usmanmehmood55/c-toolkit/README.md

 ## Project Generation

-A new C or C++ project can be created with necessary biolerplate code using the `C C++ Toolkit: Create New C Project` or `C C++ Toolkit: Create New C++ Project` commands in the command palette.
+A new C or C++ project can be created with necessary boilerplate code using the `C C++ Toolkit: Create New C Project` or `C C++ Toolkit: Create New C++ Project` commands in the command palette.
 To access the command palette, use `ctrl + shift + p`.